klintan/vo-survey/README.md

 Contributions and updates are appreciated!
 Preferably a PR, if not create an issue if you see any problems.

-Beware and avoid the GPL licensed stuff, mostly just there for reference and for people in research.
+Beware and avoid the GPL and CC Non-commercial licensed stuff, mostly just there for reference and for people in research.

 ## Definitions of terms:
 - Odometry - in ROS twist (rotation) and pose (translation) of the robot